jooby-dev/jooby-docs/docs/obis-observer/commands/GetObisInfo.md

 # GetObisInfo

-Request/response to get the information for the specific OBIS id and meter profile.
+Request/response to get the information for the specific OBIS ID and meter profile.

 ## Request